twitter/communitynotes/content/ranking-notes.md

 {{< figure src="../images/note-statuses.png">}}

-All Community Notes start out with the Needs More Ratings status until they receive at least 5 total ratings.
+All Community Notes start with the Needs More Ratings status until they receive at least 5 total ratings.
 Notes with 5 or more ratings may be assigned a status of Helpful or Not Helpful according to the algorithm described below.
 If a note is deleted, the algorithm will still score it (using all non-deleted ratings of that note) and the note will receive a status if it’s been rated more than 5 times, although since it is deleted it will not be shown on Twitter even if its status is Helpful.